KolinGuo/RealRobot/README.md

 * Added `SharedObject` to create/mount objects stored in `SharedMemory`
 * Enabled `RSDevice` to run as a separate process (now `Camera` will create `RSDevice` as a separate process)
+* Enabled `RSDevice` to record camera streams as a rosbag file

 ### API changes
 * `real_robot.sensors.camera`